The Montreal Protocol: protecting the ozone layer and tackling climate change

 The Montreal Protocol: a successful global action on climate change.

-In the years ahead, all 197 countries ratified the Montreal Protocol, agreeing to work together to fix the hole in the Earth’s ozone.
-In the decades that followed the Montreal Protocol has helped prevent millions of cases of skin cancer and eye cataracts and helped to phase out of 99% of the production and consumption of ozone-depleting substances (ODS).
+In the years ahead, 197 countries ratified the Montreal Protocol, agreeing to work together to fix the hole in the Earth’s ozone, thus making the Montreal Protocol the first treaty in the history of the United Nations to achieve universal ratification.
+The Montreal Protocol has helped prevent millions of cases of skin cancer and eye cataracts and helped to phase out 99% of the production and consumption of ozone-depleting substances (ODS).
 Each year on September 16, designated by the UN as World Ozone Day, we recognize those continuing efforts to repair the ozone layer in order to protect the health of all nations and our shared environment.

 The Montreal Protocol contributes to climate action

-Today, the Montreal Protocol is helping to phase down climate warming hydrofluorocarbon (HFC) chemicals that were introduced as ozone-friendly replacements.
+Today, the Montreal Protocol is helping to phase down climate warming HFC chemicals that were introduced as ozone-friendly replacements.
 On January 1, 2019, the Kigali Amendment to the Montreal Protocol, which mandates a global phase-down of HFCs, came into force and will become more stringent in the years ahead.
-Updated Canadian HFCs regulations are helping to make common products such as new refrigerators, air-conditioners and foam products are more climate-friendly.
+Canadian HFC regulations are helping to make common products such as new refrigerators, aerosol products and foams more climate-friendly.

-Through the reduction of hydrofluorocarbons under the Montreal Protocol, the earth can avoid an increase of up to half a degree Celsius in global temperature by the end of the century.
+Through the reduction of consumption of HFCs under the Montreal Protocol, the earth can avoid an additional increase of up to half a degree Celsius in global temperature by the end of the century.
+When combined with phase-out of ODS, that’s up to 1.5 degrees in avoided warming because of the Montreal Protocol.
 Canada continues to work with all countries to implement the Kigali Amendment.
-Canada has also committed to providing increased financial support to the Montreal Protocol’s Multilateral Fund to help developing countries implement a phase down of HFCs.
+Canada is also providing financial support to the Montreal Protocol’s Multilateral Fund and through bilateral projects to help developing countries implement a phase down of HFCs.

 Watch the video on how the Kigali Amendment reduces climate change.

 Continued efforts are needed to ensure the complete healing of the ozone layer and further reductions of HFC emissions.
-Canada continues to lead international efforts through its atmospheric monitoring programs, policy development, and collaboration with other countries.
+Canada continues to play a key role on international efforts through its atmospheric monitoring programs, policy development, and collaboration with other countries.

-As part of Canada’s contributions to global observation networks, Environment and Climate Change Canada (ECCC) operates the World Meteorological Organization (WMO) World Ozone and Ultraviolet Radiation Data Centre (WOUDC), and one of the world standards for stratospheric ozone measurements.
+As part of Canada’s contributions to global observation networks, Environment and Climate Change Canada (ECCC) operates the World Meteorological Organization World Ozone and Ultraviolet Radiation Data Centre, and one of the world standards for stratospheric ozone measurements.
 ECCC scientists also work with other researchers and organizations.
-For example, they are working with the Canadian Space Agency to monitor concentrations of ozone depleting chemicals from space through the Canadian satellite mission SCISAT - Atmospheric Chemistry Experiment (ACE).
+For example, they are working with the Canadian Space Agency to monitor concentrations of ozone-depleting chemicals from space through the Canadian satellite mission SCISAT’s Atmospheric Chemistry Experiment.
 This data is used to evaluate Canadian models that contribute to the projections of ozone recovery in the stratosphere.

-We can individually take part in healing the ozone layer and reducing emissions of climate-warming HFCs by:
+We can individually take part in fixing the ozone layer and reducing emissions of climate-warming HFCs by:

 Find out more